Police search for motive in Florida shooting spree that killed 3, including a journalist covering one of the shootings - KTVZ

 By Amy Simonson and Nouran Salahieh, CNN

-Investigators are trying to determine what motivated a string of deadly shootings Wednesday in a neighborhood outside Orlando, Florida — a spree that killed a 9-year-old girl, a woman and a TV journalist who was covering one of the incidents, authorities said.
+A gunman in central Florida killed a woman Wednesday, returned to the scene and killed a TV journalist covering that death, and then fatally shot a 9-year-old girl nearby before he was arrested, authorities said — shootings that have left investigators scrambling to determine a motive.

-A suspect in the shootings — which also injured the girl’s mother and one of the journalist’s colleagues — was arrested Wednesday afternoon, a sheriff’s office said, ending a spate of violence that stretched across several hours just west of Orlando.
+The suspect — also accused of injuring the girl’s mother and one of the journalist’s colleagues — was taken into custody Wednesday afternoon, a sheriff’s office said, ending a spate of violence that stretched across several hours in a neighborhood just west of Orlando.

 “No one in our community — not a mother, not a 9-year-old, (and) certainly not news professionals — should become the victim of gun violence in our community,” Orange County Sheriff John Mina said in a news conference detailing the suspect’s arrest.